aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/30-package-and-deploy/100-lab-12-package-deploy/_index.md

 #### Package and Upload the artifacts

-The `aws cloudformation package` does following actions:
+The `aws cloudformation package` does follow actions:

 1. ZIPs up the local files.
 1. Uploads them to a designated S3 bucket.